 39. “Don’t lick your armpit!
 We have already discussed this!”

-This was something Donna T. said this to a nine-year-old boy when he was wearing a sleeveless shirt.
+This was something Donna T. said to a 9-year-old boy when he was wearing a sleeveless shirt.

 40. “Metal forks do not go in electrical sockets.”